WRGB

 WRGB (channel 6) is a television station licensed to Schenectady, New York, United States, serving the Capital District as an affiliate of CBS.
 It is owned by Sinclair Broadcast Group alongside CW affiliate WCWN (channel 45).
 The two stations share studios on Balltown Road in Niskayuna, New York; WRGB's transmitter is located on the Helderberg Escarpment west of New Salem.

 WRGB is notable for being one of the first television stations in the world.
 It began broadcasting experimentally in early 1928, with the first daily programs being broadcast later that year.
 It later became one of a handful of television stations licensed for commercial broadcasting operation before the end of World War II, being the fourth overall to sign on and by far the smallest TV station during World War II.

 The station launched the on-camera careers of TV chefs Art "Mr. Food" Ginsburg in the mid-1970s; and of Rachael Ray, who launched her "30 Minute Meals" segment on WRGB's newscasts in the mid-1990s.

 History

 W2XCW

 One of the first experimental television stations in the world, WRGB traces its roots to an experimental station founded on January 13, 1928, and broadcast from the General Electric facility in Schenectady under the call letters W2XCW.
 It was popularly known as "WGY Television" after its sister radio station (though WMAK, the predecessor of modern station WBEN in Buffalo also had partial control of the station, which was relinquished shortly after the station signed on).
 W2XCW operated a very limited schedule, with 30 kW on 2.1–2.2 MHz (video) and 92 meters (approx. 3.258 MHz) (audio).
 It transmitted 24 vertical lines of resolution at a rate of 20 frames per second.
+As of July that year, it broadcast from 1:30 to 2pm Tuesdays, Thursdays and Fridays, and 10:15 to 10:30pm Sundays.